-If you’ve never graded a card before, the process can seem daunting and overwhelming, right?
+Now, if you’ve never graded a card before, the process can seem daunting and overwhelming, right?
 I mean, you’re basically sending off what is presumably a valuable card – either monetarily or in terms of worth to your personal collection, or both – to someone else for handling.

 If that wasn’t enough, there are certain “rules” and guidelines to follow when doing so—pack the card this way, put this barcode here, write this on the outside of the box.
+Declare the value by guessing, oh, and we actually aren’t going to charge you until we send the card back.

 And we haven’t even gotten into the wait times and lack of transparency, especially these days.